 After the 2014 Bill was declared unconstitutional on procedural grounds, the Bill has been returned to Parliament for further consultation.
 As it currently reads, the Bill seeks to open the claims lodgement process for an additional three years.
-However, Agbiz and other stakeholders have called for the Bill to be reconsidered as key recommendations from the High-Level Panel and presidential panel will need to be incorporated before any amendment can be considered.
+However, Agbiz and other stakeholders have called for the Bill to be reconsidered as key recommendations from the High-Level Panel and the Presidential Advisory Panel will need to be incorporated before any amendment can be considered.